yanndegat/terraform/website/source/docs/providers/aws/r/emr_cluster.html.md

 }
 ```

-The `aws_emr` resource typically requires two IAM roles, one for the EMR Cluster
+The `aws_emr_cluster` resource typically requires two IAM roles, one for the EMR Cluster
 to use as a service, and another to place on your Cluster Instances to interact
 with AWS from those instances.
 The suggested role policy template for the EMR service is `AmazonElasticMapReduceRole`,
 and `AmazonElasticMapReduceforEC2Role` for the EC2 profile.
 See the [Getting